TChatzigiannakis/TinyReflectiveToolkit/README.md

 ### License ###

-* Copyright (c) 2014 - Theodoros Chatzigiannakis
+* Copyright (C) 2014  Theodoros Chatzigiannakis
-* All original source code files in this repository are distributed under the GNU GPLv3 (unless otherwise stated).
+* Distributed under the GNU GPLv3.
+For more information, see LICENSE.md